Discovery Process in a New Jersey Divorce

 It is important to note that there are consequences for failing to comply with the above discovery requests such as having a pleading suppressed or dismissed and having to pay the other party’s attorney fees incurred for a motion in regard to the same.

 Peter Van Aulen is a certified by the New Jersey Supreme Court as a matrimonial attorney.
 A Certified matrimonial law attorney is a honor granted by the New Jersey Supreme Court to lawyers who have shown high levels of education, knowledge, skill and experience in family law.
 He has over 22 years experience as a New Jersey divorce and family law attorney and has successfully handled hundreds of divorces throughout the years.
 His office is located in Saddle Brook New Jersey.
-If you are faced with a NJ divorce, call the Law Offices of Peter Van Aulen at (201) 845 -7400 for a free 30 minute in office consultation.
+If you are faced with a NJ divorce, call the Law Offices of Peter Van Aulen at (201) 845 -7400 for a free comprehensive in office consultation.